phetsims/phet-info/doc/phet-software-design-patterns.md

 The above `Node` subtype has default `Node` options different from `Node`'s defaults.
 Fields passed in an object titled `options` must all be "optional."
 If there are some properties of the object parameter that are required, then the parameter should be called `config`.
 Some elements of the `config` parameter can be optional, but each one must be documented accordingly.
-TODO: document how to document accordingly
+See "Required Fields" below for documentation.

 We do not filter child options out before passing them up to the parent.
 With this in mind please be mindful of the option naming to make sure that you don't cause collisions.
 See https://github.com/phetsims/tasks/issues/934.